How to Get Into College With a Low GPA

 As part of your college application, you’ll be required to write a personal statement and usually at least one supplemental essay.
 Use these essays to demonstrate your strong writing skills and share meaningful experiences that show your academic and personal merit.

 Your personal statement should give the admissions committee a glimpse into the type of person you are, what you value, and what you hope to contribute to their school’s community.
-Spend time on this application component and ensure you edit it multiple times before submitting it!

 Participate in Diverse Extracurriculars